WE-are-FPV/JeNo-5.1/README.md

 ![JeNo customizable options](./images/JeNo_a_la_carte.jpg)

 ### The Base
-This concerns the core of the frame (bottom, middle, top plates, and arm spacer).
+This concerns the core of the frame (bottom, middle, top plates, and arms key).

 * **Priority :** The Classic version (sturdy) features a 2.5mm bottom plate, compared to 2mm for the Lightweight version, which is also more "patterned."
 For the Lightweight version, the weight is approximately 120g depending on the options, compared to approximately 140g for the reinforced (classic) version.
 * **Chamfers :** The chamfered version is more aesthetically pleasing and slightly stronger.
 The arms have chamfers on both sides.
 The top plate is chamfered only on the upper part.
 Chamfering generally increases the price by around 15%.